-Certain patients who responded poorly to levodopa alone have improved when carbidopa-levodopa were given concurrently.
-This was most likely due to decreased peripheral decarboxylation of levodopa rather than to a primary effect of Carbidopa Tablets on the peripheral nervous system.
+Certain patients who responded poorly to levodopa alone have improved when carbidopa and levodopa were given concurrently.
+This was most likely due to decreased peripheral decarboxylation of levodopa rather than to a primary effect of carbidopa on the peripheral nervous system.
 Carbidopa has not been shown to enhance the intrinsic efficacy of levodopa.

-Carbidopa is contraindicated in patients with known hypersensitivity to any component of this drug.
+Carbidopa Tablets are contraindicated in patients with known hypersensitivity to any component of this drug.

 When carbidopa is to be given to carbidopa-naive patients who are being treated with levodopa alone, the two drugs should be given at the same time.

 At least twelve hours should elapse between the last dose of levodopa and initiation of therapy with carbidopa and levodopa in combination.
 Start with no more than one-fifth (20%) to one-fourth (25%) of the previous daily dosage of levodopa when given without carbidopa.
 See the DOSAGE AND ADMINISTRATION section before initiating therapy.